KarenJoo/ProjectExam2/README.md

 # Holidaze
 ## Description
 Holidaze is the accomodation app where users can view a range of venue bookings from all over the world.
 A user can filter venues, view the specific venues calendar and if the perfect calendar dates and venue requirement is a match, the user can register as a customer, log in and book their dreamy dayz away.
-As a venue manager you are able to publish your best resort.
+As a venue manager you are able to publish your own resort, and also feel free to book your favorite holiday.

 ## Requirements for features
 The client has specified the following requirements in the form of User Stories: